 What’s the legal gambling age in Nebraska?

-The legal gambling age in the state is 21 years of age for casinos.
-Sports betting should fall under the casino gaming category when it comes to the age requirement.
+The legal gambling age in the state of Nebraska is set at 21 years of age for all forms of online gambling.